Edward Bouverie Pusey

 Edward Bouverie Pusey (/ˈpjuːzi/; 22 August 1800 – 16 September 1882) was an English Anglican cleric, for more than fifty years Regius Professor of Hebrew at the University of Oxford.
-He was one of the leading figures in the Oxford Movement.
+He was one of the leading figures in the Oxford Movement, with interest in sacramental theology and theological typology.

 Early years

-He was born at Pusey House in the village of Pusey in Berkshire (today a part of Oxfordshire).
+He was born at Pusey House in the village of Pusey in Berkshire (now administratively a part of Oxfordshire).
 His father, Philip Bouverie-Pusey, who was born Philip Bouverie and died in 1828, was a younger son of Jacob des Bouverie, 1st Viscount Folkestone; he adopted the name of Pusey on succeeding to the manorial estates there.
 His mother, Lady Lucy Pusey, the only daughter of Robert Sherard, 4th Earl of Harborough, was the widow of Sir Thomas Cave, 7th Baronet, MP before her marriage to his father in 1798.
 Among his siblings was older brother Philip Pusey and sister Charlotte married Richard Lynch Cotton.

 Pusey attended the preparatory school of the Rev. Richard Roberts in Mitcham.
 He then attended Eton College, where he was taught by Thomas Carter, father of Thomas Thellusson Carter.
 For university admission he was tutored for a period by Edward Maltby.